Chidinma-Polycarp/Customer-Segmentation/README.md

 ---

  - **Demographic Segmentation**
-The customers where segmented based on their regions and then analyzed.
+The customers were segmented based on their regions and then analyzed.
 There are four regions used in this analysis.

       **EAST REGION**
      - Segment Size: 50% of total customer size